Harold Monro: Life and career

-Monro was born at 137 chaussée de Charleroi, Saint-Gilles/St Gillis, Brussels, on 14 March 1879, as the youngest of three surviving children of Edward William Monro (1848–1889), civil engineer, and his wife and first cousin, Arabel Sophia (1849–1926), daughter of Peter John Margary, also a civil engineer.
+Monro was born at 137 Chaussée de Charleroi, Saint-Gilles/St Gillis, Brussels, on 14 March 1879, as the youngest of three surviving children of Edward William Monro (1848–1889), civil engineer, and his wife and first cousin, Arabel Sophia (1849–1926), daughter of Peter John Margary, also a civil engineer.
 Monro's father was born at Marylebone and died aged 41 when Monro was only nine years old.
-This loss may have influenced his character as a poet.
 The Monro family was well established in Bloomsbury.
 His paternal grandfather, Dr Henry Munro FRCP MD, was a surgeon, born at Gower St, Bloomsbury, in 1817.

 Monro was educated at Radley College and Gonville and Caius College, Cambridge.
 His first collection of poetry was published in 1906.
 He also edited a poetry magazine, The Poetry Review, which became influential.
 In 1913, he founded the Poetry Bookshop at 35 Devonshire Street in Bloomsbury, where he published new collections at his own expense and sometimes made a profit, while providing a welcoming environment for readers and poets.
 Several poets, including Wilfrid Wilson Gibson, lodged in the rooms above the shop.
 Monro and the Poetry Bookshop were also involved with Edward Marsh in publishing the Georgian Poetry series.

+Monro also founded and edited Poetry and Drama.
+Between 1910 and 1914, Filippo Tommaso Marinetti, who had established Italian Futurism with the publication of the first Futurist manifesto in 1909, gave readings and lectures in London with a view to establishing an English Futurism.
+Initially, he had an ally in Monro, who devoted the September 1913 issue of Poetry and Drama to Futurism, praising Marinetti in a long editorial.
+Marinetti's campaign both threatened and influenced Ezra Pound, who founded his own literary movement, Imagism, and wrote manifestos to publicize it while attacking Futurism.
+Vorticism was the second London literary movement both opposing and reflecting Marinetti's, with Pound as a major collaborator.